Eric Rosenblith

 An elegant and distinguished performer, Rosenblith premiered and recorded many new works by American composers including David Stock, George Crumb, Alan Lighty, and Lucia Dlugachevsky.
 Rosenblith edited and translated the newly revised Art of Violin Playing by Carl Flesch.
 He founded and served as the artistic director of the International Musical Arts Institute of Fryeburg, Maine.
 Rosenblith regularly gave master classes in the United States, the United Kingdom, Korea, Taiwan, and the People's Republic of China.

 Among Rosenblith's students are world-renowned composer Lauren Bernofsky, Xin Ding of the Boston Symphony Orchestra, Chiun-Teng Cheng of the Cincinnati Symphony Orchestra, and Janice Tucker Rhoda, author of The ABCs of Strings.

 Recordings

 Rosenblith released recordings on Columbia, CRI, Crest, and Parjo.
 Among his releases was Complete Works for Violin and Piano by Johannes Brahms with pianist Heng-Jin Park.

+His violin interpretation of Lucia Dlugachevsky’s Chiaroscuro (which premiered at the Tanglewood festival in 1992) has been included in several university recital programs.